Shekhar2408/Credit-Card-Analysis/README.md

 ### Key insights

 Overview YTD:
-• Overall revenue is 57M
+  (a) Overall revenue is 57M

-• Total interest is 8M
+  (b) Total interest is 8M

-• Total transaction amount is 46M
+  (c) Total transaction amount is 46M

-• Male customers are contributing more in revenue 31M, female 26M
+  (d) Male customers are contributing more in revenue 31M, female 26M

-• Blue & Silver credit card are contributing to 93% of overall transactions
+  (e) Blue & Silver credit card are contributing to 93% of overall transactions

-• TX, NY & CA is contributing to 68%
+  (d) TX, NY & CA is contributing to 68%

-• Overall Activation rate is 57.5%
+  (e) Overall Activation rate is 57.5%

-• Overall Delinquent rate is 6.06%
+  (d) Overall Delinquent rate is 6.06%